okfde/okfn.de/content/transparenz.en.md

 ### 6. Personnel structure

-#### Team members 2021

-With an average of 28, the number of employed team members is slightly below the previous year's level (32).
-At Jugend hackt, funding for some positions expired as planned at the beginning of the year; the projects Data School and Turingbus were completed.
-As of January, the position of managing director, which had been held on an interim basis since June 2019, was filled.
-FragDenStaat was able to grow in terms of staff thanks to high donation income.
-For the first time, it was possible to hire an in-house lawyer who also provides general advice to the association.
-A developer position was also filled in the project.
-At Jugend hackt, one of two program heads changed in January.
-The majority of employees (25) is based in the Berlin office.
-For Jugend hackt, there are also two employees in Ulm and one in Fürstenberg/Havel.
-It is particularly pleasing that the proportion of women at OKF DE is over 55 percent.
-Eight full-time team members hold leadership positions, half of whom are female.
+In addition to the managing director, OKF DE employs around team members.
+The project leads manage their projects independently and have project teams with project managers and project assistants.
+The team of the managing director includes the positions of system administration, organizational development, accounting and finance.
+OKF DE pays salaries to all employees based on the collective agreement of the federal states (TVL).
+It is particularly pleasing that the proportion of women working at OKF DE is over 57 percent.

 ### 7. & 8.
 Information on source & use of funds